Juniper/nita/README.md

 Please refer to the README in each submodule for more details.

-# Porting of Juniper NITA project to Kubernetes
+# Porting NITA to Kubernetes

+This section gives some details of the pods used in NITA, which you may find helpful if you want to go off-piste.
 The setup of the infrastructure pods is straightforward, and at the end of the setup we should have 4 running pods that are:
 ```
 kubectl get pods -n nita
 NAME                      READY   STATUS    RESTARTS       AGE